ajayanilkumar/tetrahedron-in-sphere/README.md

 # tetrahedron-in-sphere

 Imagine a hollow sphere at the center of the coordinate frame (0,0,0) .
 The walls of the sphere are rigid.
 The insides of the sphere contains a diamond that is made of triangles, which is constantly trying to escape from the sphere, but bounces back again and again (randomly).
-These objects are rotating(randomly) and moving(randomly) within the boundary of the sphere.
+This object is rotating(randomly) and moving(randomly) within the boundary of the sphere.

-My solution in this project makes use of GLUT and openGL.
+My solution in this project makes use of GLUT and openGL libraries for C++.

 ### Here are some things you can do with the object: